Mirzasalman11/fake_news/README.md

 ## Future Improvements
 There are several ways to improve the model and the project:

-Explore more advanced natural language processing techniques.
+-Explore more advanced natural language processing techniques.

-Fine-tune hyperparameters for better model performance.
+-Fine-tune hyperparameters for better model performance.

-Gather more labeled data for improved accuracy.
+-Gather more labeled data for improved accuracy.
 ## References

 - Author: Mirza Salman